Stone pseudovarieties: Stone pseudovarieties and relatively free Stone topological algebras

 Whenever the assumptions of Proposition~\ref{p:free-Stone-embedding-of-X} hold, we think of $X$ as a subset of~$\Om X{\Cl S}$ and of the natural generating mapping as being the inclusion mapping.

-Another natural question is whether $\Om X{\Cl S}$ contains as a subspace a homeomorphic isomorphic copy of $T_\Omega(X)$ which is true in the case of pseudovarieties of finite algebras whenever certain nilpotent algebras are present in \Cl S. We introduce here their topological analogs which reflect the topologies on $X$ and $\Omega$.
-For our purpose we assume that $X$ and every $\Omega_n$ are 0-dimensional spaces.
-Since points can be distinguished by clopen sets in this case, for an arbitrary finite subset $F\subseteq X$, there is a continuous mapping $\alpha : X \rightarrow F$ which is identical on $F$.
-Here the considered topology on the subspace $F$ is discrete because one-point subsets are closed in the 0-dimensional space~$X$.
+Another natural question is whether $\Om X{\Cl S}$ contains as a subspace a homeo\-morphic-isomorphic copy of $T_\Omega(X)$, which is true in the case of pseudovarieties of finite algebras whenever certain nilpotent algebras are present in \Cl S. We consider here their topological analogs which reflect the topologies on $X$ and $\Omega$.

-For a fixed term $t\in T_\Omega(X)$, we consider its tree representation $\tau$ as described in Secion~\ref{sec:top-algebras}.
-For a finite subset $X^t$ of $X$ containing all elements occurring in $t$, we consider a continuous mapping $\alpha : X\rightarrow X^t$ which maps $X^t$ identically.
-Since there are only finitely many operational symbols involved in $t$, we may denote $m$ the smallest upper bound of the arities of these symbols.
-For each $n<m$ and a finite set $\Omega_n^t$ of $n$-ary symbols from $\Omega_n$ containing all symbols occurring in $t$, we consider a continuous mapping $\beta_n : \Omega_n \rightarrow \Omega_n^t$ identical on $\Omega_n^t$.
-Altogether, we refer to the whole family of choices consisting of $X^t$, $\alpha$, etc., as $\Theta$.